 This outside shutter opens from the top rather than the sides.
 For centuries, these shutters have been used in the Caribbean to block the harmful UV rays that cause unfortunate sun damage to interiors.
 But they also allow you to adjust the amount of natural light or nice cool breezes to flow through your home just the way you want it.
 These Bahama window shutters in white contrast beautifully with this home.

 This traditional wood with wrought iron latches in flat black is perfect with a window box full of greenery.
 You will find that window shutters and window boxes are often seen together for a fantastic design.
-This looks especially striking against the brick wall.
+These shutters looks perfect in an all natural finish.

 • Southwest Style Wood Shutters on Stucco